 Short haircuts on men are typically easy to maintain, yet radiate style.
 That’s why shorter cuts are understandably very popular amongst men.

 Short, military haircuts have been super in since Roman times, both in and out of the army.
-The continuation of the popular style is mostly due to its clean, fresh look and ease of styling – rumour has it that the original purpose was to prevent barbarians from pulling the Roman soldiers’ hair back and slitting their throats during battle﹘yep, so annoying when that happens.
+The continuation of the popular style is due mainly to its clean, fresh look and ease of styling – rumor has it that the original purpose was to prevent barbarians from pulling the Roman soldiers’ hair back and slitting their throats during battle﹘yep, so annoying when that happens.

-While you’re far less likely to encounter a barbarian in 2021, it’s preferable that you don’t resemble one.
+While you’re far less likely to encounter a barbarian nowadays, it’s preferable that you don’t resemble one.
 In short, short haircuts are the best choice if you just want to get up and go, and look smart with little effort.

 Short hair does not mean you’re short of options.
 From the classic quiff to the comb-over fade, taper fade to round-cut, textured crop or side part, there are more options to the style than you might imagine.
 Even the bowl cut is making a comeback!
 Don’t knock it ‘till you try it.

 From clean crew cuts to messier styles, the right haircut can make or break your overall appearance.

-Very short men’s haircuts can accentuate a chiselled facial structure and emphasize a handsome, angular jawline.
+Very short men’s haircuts can accentuate a chiseled facial structure and emphasize a handsome, angular jawline.
 On the other hand, slightly longer, messy cuts can frame the face and reflect a more effortlessly cool vibe.

 Looking to freshen up your fade, or just after a short-back-and-sides?
 With so many possibilities, choosing the right haircut for you can be a bit of a minefield.
 No fear, even if you don’t know a buzzcut from an undercut, we’ve snipped together a list of the best short haircuts for men.